birchb1024/cryptomainia/README.md

 The DecryptArgv class uses the arguments passed to its main() function to manage the target application.
 DecryptArgv.main() expects arguments as follows:

-1. name of the target application's main class . e.g. org.apache.liquibase
+1. name of the target application's main class . e.g. liquibase.integration.commandline.Main
 2. either number or a string.
      * If a number this is position of the password argument to be decrypted
      * If a string, it's a prefix which identifies a password parameter